AlecSouthward/dragon-vault/README.md

 ```

 Make sure you have a PostgreSQL instance and a Dragon Vault database on it.
-If you do, then run the `database/init.sql` script to add the necessary tables and some useful data into it.
+If you do, then run `npm run dev-migrate up` while in the backend directory to build up your database.

 ### Running